 DRBD® has an abstraction for network transport implementations.

 TCP/IP is the natural choice.
 It is the protocol of the Internet.
 Usually it is used on top of ethernet hardware (NICs and switches) in the data center.
 While it is the lingua franca of the network it has started to become outdated and is not the best choice to achieve the highest possible performance.

 Compared to TCP/IP a young alternative is RDMA.
 It requires NICs that are RDMA capable.
 It can run over InfiniBand networks, which come with their own cables and switches.
 It can run over enhanced ethernet (DCB) or on top of TCP/IP via an iWARP NIC.
 It is all about enhancing performance while reducing load on the CPUs of your machines.

-LINBIT is currently working on a DRBD-Windows driver to make the many advantages of DRBD available for Windows.
+LINBIT released its DRBD®-Windows driver to make the many advantages of DRBD available for Windows named WinDRBD®.

-We have started the public beta for WinDRBD and will release new versions of WinDRBD on a regular basis.
+We will release new versions of WinDRBD on a regular basis.
 Ready-to-use precompiled and signed packages can be downloaded from our Download page.
 Please use the contact form below to provide feedback, we look forward to hear from you.

 In the HPC world InfiniBand became the most prominent interconnect solution about 2014.
 It is proven technology, and with iWARP and RoCE it bridges into the Ethernet world as well.